Turn-by-turn navigation

 andTomTomNavigation.unitSystem

-are applied from the previous session.You can apply a new language and unitSystem via the
+are also restored from the previous session.You can apply a new language and unitSystem via the

 TomTomNavigation